 Acting for various Watpac entities in relation to claims brought against approximately 30 principal contractors by the liquidators of various Hastie Group entities.
-The proceedings involve complicated insolvency and construction issues relating to set-off and the interaction of provisions of the Corporations Act 2001 (Cth) Personal Property Securities Act 2009 (Cth).
+The proceedings involve complicated insolvency and construction issues relating to set-off and the interaction of provisions of the Corporations Act 2001 (Cth) Personal Property Securities Act 2009 (Cth) (see for example Hastie Group Limited (in liq) v Multiplex Constructions Pty Ltd & others FCA 1824).

 - High Court proceedings (see Australian Funding Partners Ltd v Botsman & Ors HCATrans 102)